Some structure theorems for algebraic groups: Proof of Theorem

 where $A$ is an abelian variety and $U$ is unipotent.} This is equivalent to the assertion that $G_\ant$ is an abelian variety, and $G/G_\ant$ is unipotent.
 So it suffices to show the corresponding assertion for $G_K$.
 We may choose a positive integer $n$ such that $p^n_{U'} = 0$.
 Thus, the extension (\ref{eqn:ray}) is trivialized by push-out via $p^n_{U'}$.
 It follows that (\ref{eqn:ray}) is also trivialized by pull-back via $p^n_{A'}$, and hence $G_K \cong (U' \times A')/F$ for some finite group scheme $F$ (isomorphic to the kernel of $p^n_{A'}$).
 So the image of $A'$ in $G_K$ is an abelian variety with unipotent quotient; this proves the claim.

 Next, we claim that \textit{there exists a connected unipotent subgroup scheme $V \subseteq G$ such that $G = A \cdot V$ and $A \cap V$ is finite.} This follows from Theorem \ref{thm:qc}, or directly by taking for $V$ the neutral component of $\Ker(p^m_G)$, where $m$ is chosen so that $p^m_U = 0$.
 Yet \textit{there exists no smooth connected subgroup scheme $H \subseteq G$ such that $G = A \cdot H$ and $A \cap H$ is finite}.
 Otherwise, the quotient homomorphism $G \to U$ restricts to a homomorphism $H \to U$ with finite kernel.
-Thus, $H$ is affine; but this contradicts the first claim. \end{example}
+Thus, $H$ is affine; also, $G$ is an extension of the abelian variety $A/A \cap H$ by $H$.
+This yields a contradiction. \end{example}